Skip to content

 3. Machine run time/Labor cost

-On the surface, it doesn’t look complicated, but our estimators can confirm that each category has several price points and details to iron out.
+It may not look complicated on the surface, but our estimators can confirm that each category has several price points and details to iron out.

 Let’s break it down.

-Tooling, material, and labor cost are all essential to running production.
-Yet, while the same factors influence each cost, they’re affected to different degrees.
+Tooling, material, and labor costs are all essential to running production.
+Yet, these costs affect a range of specific factors to varying degrees.

 “But wait,” you might be thinking, “Don’t you already own the machines?”

-Regarding tooling cost, the actual material you use matters less than the design.
-Die with simple designs cost less than multi-layered, multi-material tools with various holes or slits.
+Your design will affect the tooling cost more than the material choice.
+Die cut tools with simple designs cost less than multi-layered, multi-material tools with various holes or slits.

 Let’s say you needed two parts of the same geometrical shape and size, but one of them was thicker or made from a different material entirely.
 You might need to find an additional die to cut each layer, increasing your tooling cost.